tr GAF vs Owens Corning Shingles | Tucson Roofer's Guide

 Which Shingle Brand is More Expensive?

-You're not paying for a brand name; you're paying for the technology.
-That small premium for Owens Corning shingles is directly tied to the engineering of the SureNail strip and other performance-focused features.
-GAF's pricing makes it a fantastic value for homeowners who want a great-looking, reliable roof without paying extra for specialized tech.
+You're not paying for the name.
+You're paying for the tech.
+That small Owens Corning premium goes straight to the SureNail strip and the other performance features.
+GAF's price makes it a great value if you want a good-looking, reliable roof and don't need the specialized engineering.

 Which Shingles Last Longer, GAF or Owens Corning?